bennojoy/technologies_explained/mesos/README.md

     framework.user = "" # Have Mesos fill in the current user.
     framework.name = "Factorial Framework (Python)"

-#Fill up connection details  to the mesos master and tell which is our schedular implementation class 'FactorialScheduler'.
+#Fill up connection details  to the mesos master and tell which is our scheduler implementation class 'FactorialScheduler'.
     driver = mesos.native.MesosSchedulerDriver(
             FactorialScheduler(implicitAcknowledgements, executor),
             framework,